Glossary of Common Terms

 Bipolar disorder (manic depression):

-A disorder that causes severe and unusually high and low shifts in mood, energy, and activity levels as well as unusual shifts in the ability to carry out day-to-day tasks
+A disorder that causes severe and unusually high and low shifts in mood, energy, sleep and activity levels as well as unusual shifts in the ability to carry out day-to-day tasks.
+This disorder is often associated with psychotic symptoms: in particular, grandiose delusions.

 Chronic: